Posts with the tag Devops:

 Surviving and thriving through the 2022-11-05 meltdown

-Background After Elon Musk bought Twitter and started making a bizarre series of decisions about how to run it, people started logging into Mastodon to see what it’s all about.
+After Elon Musk bought Twitter and started making a bizarre series of decisions about how to run it, people started logging into Mastodon to see what it’s all about.
 Lots of them.
 So, so many of them.
 In real numbers, Free Radical grew by 20% in the last week.
 Which is awesome, because it’s wonderful to see new faces excited and eager to join the fun.
 The downside is that new users, being new to it, tend to be understandably excited and exploratory, with lots of posting, following other new people, and doing the kinds of things that require server hardware to wake up and earn its living.
+I don’t have hard stats to back it up, but from eyeballing the logs, I estimate that the server load was about 4 times greater than it was 2 weeks ago.

 How we backup